Frankieli123/dokploy-i18n/docs/readmes/README-en.md

 - മലയാളം (ml)
 - Polski (pl)

-You can switch the language from the top-right corner of the Dokploy dashboard.
+You can switch the language from the bottom-left corner of the Dokploy dashboard.

 ## ♥️ Sponsors